All Episodes

 Hello.

-Hey, Rush, I'm glad you finally got to talk to me.
+I'm glad you finally got to talk to me.

 Thank you, sir.

-I'm I'm glad you made it through.
+I'm glad you made it through.

 Just live in the world they want to create.

-Well, it's gonna make more business sense.
+Well, it's going to make more business sense.

-I mean, you small business is clearly being targeted.
+And you, small business is clearly being targeted.

-Well, I want to look at people, look at these people and say, well, you've told me not to cut trees for years.
+Well, I want to look at people, we'll look at these people and say, well, you've told me not to cut trees for years.

 Let's just live in the world you want to create.